-This is the only command of the module so far.
-It allows to get optimal Varnish parameters, based on your Magento database.
+This command allows getting optimal Varnish parameters, based on your Magento database.
 The output tells you the best values for efficient and failsafe Varnish setup.
 Sample output:

 Largest product category has this number of products: 63 +-------------------+----------------+-------------------+ | http_resp_hdr_len | http_resp_size | workspace_backend | +-------------------+----------------+-------------------+ | 8192 | 32768 | 65536 | +-------------------+----------------+-------------------+

 Other commands are useful for quicker generation of static assets and code compilation, to reduce downtime during deployment.